AxelSorensen/Primer-Simulation/README.md

 In this version I instantiate 9 blue blobs and 1 red blob.
 The red blob's speed is twice the blue blob's.
 After around 10 cycles of the simulation, the red blobs have completely taken over the population.
 Speed is a valuable trait in this environment!

-**RUNNING THE SIMULATION:**

-To run the simulation you just need to open the unity project and press play!

 **SIM MANAGER:**